-The Friends of Fort Caswell Rifle Range, Inc is a 501(c)(3) non-profit and was founded to stabilize and preserve the Fort Caswell Rifle Range.
+The Friends of Fort Caswell Rifle Range, Inc was a 501(c)(3) non-profit and was founded to stabilize and preserve the Fort Caswell Rifle Range.

 While preparing for the WWI Centennial in 2018, an additional mission was added to research, publicize, and preserve the legacies of the men and women of Brunswick County who served in the World War.
 The list also encompasses many men from the surrounding counties, notably Columbus and New Hanover.

 The missions were completed in 2023 and the non-profit was dissolved on August 25, 2023.